Kaushik-pasumarthi/GDGC.1/README.md

 .Add to Cart- The user has the option to add their liked products to cart and manage their items.
+            The cart section shows each product's details, and the price details will automatically update as products are added or removed.

 ![image](https://github.com/user-attachments/assets/46dd3ac4-33c1-4139-a54a-ed4654ab002d)

 .Cart Features- In the cart, the user can increase the quantity of product selected while checking the real time updation of prices.